oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ![Lab 3 Task 4 Step 1b](images/nodejstfr09.png =60%x*)

-    In our situation it took half a second to vectorize the query and about 2 milliseconds to perform the query.
+    In our situation it took about 8 milliseconds to vectorize the query and about 2 milliseconds to perform the query.
 This is extremely fast when we compare it to the Cohere models as we do not need to perform the roundtrip REST calls over the internet.

 3. Next let's try the phrase "cats" and see what is returned.